Age Regression

 silencing any opposition.

-In spite of all this the idea of rebirth has never been extirpated and
+In spite of all this and of all subsequent detractors of this belief, the idea of rebirth has never been extirpated and

 today - although the traditional religious systems are in crisis